Have you noticed the diverse learning needs of the students you teach each semester?

-Would you like to learn how, using UDL framework, you can easily redesign some elements of your teaching and learning practice to more effectively support these diverse learners?
+Would you like to learn how, using UDL framework, you can easily redesign some elements of your teaching and learning practice to support these diverse learners more effectively?

 If the answer is yes to any of the above, then you should consider taking the National Forum for the Enhancement of Teaching and Learning in Higher Education (NFETLHE) digital badge on Universal Design in Teaching and Learning!

-If you would like to learn more about participating in the badge, which is due to commence in the week of 3rd October, you may be interested in viewing a short webinar delivered in May 2021 by former badge participants or reading the answers to some of the most frequently asked questions below.
+If you would like to learn more about participating in the badge, you can view a short webinar delivered in May 2021 by former badge participants or indeed by reading answers to some of the most frequently asked questions below.

 What’s involved in earning the digital badge?